 You might also want to tweak your fitness goals to lower the intensity or impact.
 For example, instead of jogging, try recreational badminton,

 tai chi or cycling.
 And consult your doctor before starting a workout routine!

 Warm up before your workout to prepare your muscles and avoid injuries, and cool down post-workout with stretches to minimise aches.
 Remember to drink water before, during, and after your workout to stay hydrated.

 Check out this video for some warm up exercises you can include in your workout routine.

 Put on suitable and comfortable clothes and shoes when exercising, use proper equipment, and wear protective gear (e.g. helmets and guards) if needed.

-Sensible diet plans are part and parcel of any weight loss goals.
-Avoid foods that are high in calories and fat, and choose lean protein foods when you are hoping to gain muscle mass.
+Sensible diet plans are part and parcel of any weight management goals.
+Avoid foods that are high in calories and fat, and choose lean protein, wholegrains and fresh fruits and vegetables.